midyer19/MovieLens-EDA/README.md

 ### `Project - MovieLens Exploratory Data Analysis`

 The GroupLens Research Project is a research group in the Department of Computer Science and Engineering at the University of Minnesota.
 The data is widely used for collaborative filtering and other filtering solutions.
-However, we will be using this data to act as a means to demonstrate Python skills.
+This data will be used to display Python skills.

 ### `Datasets Information:`